FOREX-Yen stalls as finance minister warns on intervention

 * Japan’s finance minister warns against rapid yen rise

-* Short covering seen supporting dollar/yen for now (Updates prices, adds Aussie and Canadian dollar)
+* Short covering seen supporting dollar/yen for now (Recasts after start of European trade)

 By Patrick Graham

-LONDON, April 8 (Reuters) - Gains for stock markets and a warning of possible intervention from Japan’s finance minister knocked back the yen on Friday after a week of startling gains.
+LONDON, April 8 (Reuters) - Gains for stock markets and a warning of the chances of intervention from Japan’s finance minister knocked back the yen on Friday after a week of startling gains.

 The yen surged at one point by as much as 2 percent against the dollar on Thursday, and Minister Taro Aso responded early on Friday by warning rapid currency moves were “undesirable,” that the yen’s were “one-sided” and that Japan would take steps as needed.